 This is where Julie Christie and the sisters arrive by boat in the final scenes of “Don’t Look Now”.
 Very little has changed here in the intervening 40-odd years.

 At the time we arrived, the church was open for visitors.
 When entering, however, we were asked to pay €3 each for the privilege of walking inside.
 I’m not an advocate of paying entrance fees to an active place of worship, so we declined.

 There are a few more locations from the movie to discover, but there’s only so much you can pack into a 2-day visit.

 If you find any of these places interesting, post a comment in the form below.
 I can save you some time by sending you a map marked with their precise locations.

-If you enjoyed The Venice of Don’t Look Now, check out our other Short-Break destinations.
+If you enjoyed The Venice of Don’t Look Now, check out SandSpice at the Movies.
 You may also like: